Pathway 1 Experiences

 Positive learning experiences

-Inclusion and diversity are stimulated by termly celebration days linked to the topic, as well as wider festival celebrations and experiences such as Eid, Black History Month, Diwali, Christmas and curriculum linked arts performances
+Inclusion and diversity is stimulated by termly celebration days linked to the topic, as well as wider festival celebrations and experiences such as Eid, Black History Month, Diwali, Christmas and curriculum-linked arts performances

-All students work on a progression of community inclusion activities across their school years, not just within our local area, but we work closely with partner organisations to give our students opportunities to access stimulating experiences within the wider south Birmingham community:
+We work closely with community partners to give our students opportunities to access stimulating experiences within the wider south Birmingham community which include:

 Mencap (biking at Canon Hill Park)